-During the caretaker period, the business of government continues and ordinary matters of administration still need to be addressed.
-However, successive governments have followed a series of practices, known as the 'caretaker conventions', which aim to ensure that their actions do not bind an incoming government and limit its freedom of action.
+During the caretaker period, the business of government continues.
+The 'caretaker conventions' ensure that the caretaker government's actions do not bind an incoming government and limit its freedom of action.

 Provides advice to other Australian Government agencies on many aspects of public administration.
 This section highlights some of these guidelines and procedures.